 (1) This rules applies if another rule says it applies.

-(2) If a decision is made under the other rule on the basis of the documents lodged without requiring the parties to attend a hearing (the “provisional decision”), a registrar must serve the parties with written notice of the provisional decision.
+(2) If a decision is made under the other rule on the basis of the documents lodged without requiring the parties to attend a hearing (the provisional decision), a registrar must serve the parties with written notice of the provisional decision.

 (3) If a party wants a hearing of the matter that gave rise to the provisional decision, the party must lodge a Form 25 (Request for a hearing) within 5 working days after the date on which the party is served with the notice of the provisional decision.